We’ve Updated our Terms of Service, Acceptable Use Policy, and SLA

 You may use the Twilio Services, on a non-exclusive basis, solely to:

-Use the Documentation and Twilio APIs as needed to develop your software applications, which includes any software applications that you create using developer tools provided by us, that interfaces with the Twilio Services and includes any services (web-based or other services) made available by you through that application (each, a “Customer Application” or “Your Application”);
+Use instructions, code samples, the TwiML markup language (which is a set of instructions that tells a Twilio API what to do with an incoming request), on-line help files and technical documentation made publicly available by us for the Twilio Services (“Documentation”) and Twilio APIs as needed to develop your software applications, which includes any software applications that you create using developer tools provided by us, that interfaces with the Twilio Services and includes any services (web-based or other services) made available by you through that application (each, a “Customer Application” or “Your Application”);

 Use and make the Twilio Services available to End Users in connection with the use of each Customer Application in accordance with the Documentation and our Acceptable Use Policy;